bigbluebutton/bbb-install/README.md

 # bbb-install

-`bbb-install.sh` is a BASH shell script that lets you install [BigBlueButton 2.0](http://docs.bigbluebutton.org/overview/overview.html) with a single command.
-When run on a Ubuntu 16.04 64-bit server, depending on the network connection of the server, the install takes about 15 minutes.
+`bbb-install.sh` is a BASH shell script that installs (or upgrades) a BigBlueButton server with a single command.
+When run on a Ubuntu 16.04 64-bit server, depending on the network connection of the server, you should have the server ready for use in about 15 minutes.

-Got a server you want to test BigBlueButton?
-Login to the server and run the following command as root:
+For example, want to check out the latest BigBlueButton 2.2-beta on an Ubuntu 16.04 64-bit server, run the following command on the server as root:

 ~~~
-wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-200
+wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-220-beta
 ~~~

-This will download the `bbb-install.sh` script, execute it with the parameter `-v xenial-200` (which references BigBlueButton 2.0 package repository), and run through most of the steps to [install BigBlueButton](http://docs.bigbluebutton.org/install/install.html).
+This will download the `bbb-install.sh` script, installs BigBlueButton using the packages reference in `-v xenial-220-beta` (which references BigBlueButton 2-2-beta package repository), and configures BigBlueButton to use the servers IP address.

-We say most of the steps because if your server is behind firewall -- such as behind a corporate firewall or behind an AWS Security Group -- you will need to manually configure the firewall to forward [specific internet connections](#configuring-the-firewall) to the BigBlueButton server before users can access it.
+We say _most of the installation steps_ because if your server is behind firewall -- such as behind a corporate firewall or behind an AWS Security Group -- you will need to manually configure the firewall to forward [specific internet connections](#configuring-the-firewall) to the BigBlueButton server before users can access it.

 Still, for most servers that have a public IP address, the install will finish and you'll see a message that gives a URL to test your newly setup BigBlueButton server.